Camden County NJ Credit Card Theft Lawyer

 New Jersey has enacted extensive restrictions and laws involving credit cards, most of which are contained in section N.J.S.A.
 2C:21-6 of the New Jersey Criminal Code.
 This statute encompasses a vast array of offenses, which can be delineated among two distinct categories: offenses involving the way in which a credit card is obtained, and those that involve the way in which a credit card is used.
 These crimes can be broadly referred to as “credit card theft” and “credit card fraud.”
 Depending on the specific offense for which you are accused, you may face third or fourth degree charges, both of which are considered felonies and are punishable by a term of incarceration in New Jersey State Prison.
 Each credit card-related offense requires the State to provide specific evidence to prove these charges beyond a reasonable doubt.
 When facing credit card theft or fraud charges, a knowledgeable attorney can thoroughly examine your case and construct a compelling defense that undermines the prosecution’s arguments and positions you for the most favorable result.

-Over the last 20-plus years, criminal defense attorney William Fay has achieved thousands of dismissals and successful results for clients in courts throughout Camden County and South Jersey.
+Over the course of many years, criminal defense attorney William Fay has achieved thousands of dismissals and successful results for clients in courts throughout Camden County and South Jersey.
 When you are brought up on credit card theft or fraud charges in Voorhees, Cherry Hill, Pennsauken, Winslow, Stratford, Gloucester or Haddon Township, Mr. Fay is the aggressive advocate you need on your side.
 For a free consultation regarding your case today, contact his offices at 609-832-3202 or submit an online contact form.

 Credit Card Theft in New Jersey

 According to N.J.S.A.
 2C:21-6, there are a number of offenses that constitute credit card theft under New Jersey law.
 The following is an outline of each of the actions that may lead to credit card theft charges.